 Capricorn, Set and the Eye of God

-The magical powers of the 26th path are the Witches Sabbath and the Evil Eye.
-The so-called Witches Sabbath is largely fictional, owing to the paranoid imaginings of medieval clerics, but the symbolism is peculiarly apt.
+The magical powers of the twenty-sixth path are the Witches Sabbath and the Evil Eye.
+The so-called Witches Sabbath is largely fictional but the symbolism is peculiarly apt.
 The backwards dance of the revellers, for example, is a recollection of exceedingly antique rites as well as the whole underlying theology of ancient Egypt.
 Egypt recognised no ‘progress’ or ‘evolution’, the ideal was always to go back to the source, before the beginning of things.
-This is a spiritual truth known by every yogi and mystic; it is not a symptom of a reactionary disposition among the Egyptians, as superficial commentators have supposed.
-The naming of the Evil Eye, known as a mark or sign of protection against evil in many countries around the world, mirrors the letter A’ain of the 26th path, ‘an eye’.
+This is a spiritual truth known by every yogin; it is not a symptom of a reactionary disposition among the Egyptians, as superficial commentators have supposed.
+The naming of the Evil Eye, known as a mark or sign of protection against evil in many countries around the world, mirrors the letter of the path A’ain, ‘an eye’.
 Set, as with most important Egyptian deities, is the upholder of the Eye of Ra or of God.
 In the Tantras, the ‘eye’ is the particular attribute of Shiva, who shares many of the attributes of Set.
-The letter A’ain has the value of 70, which is the manifestation of Venus (or Nuit) through the power of Saturn (or Hadit).

 Saturn is the planetary ruler of Capricorn.
 Mars, the energy required for renewal, is exalted therein.
 As with Shiva, the number 3 of Saturn or Binah is fundamental to an intellectual understanding of the god.
 The number 3 is the geometric foundation of form and likeness.
 It is the ‘stone’ or Set, the angular sides of the pyramid.
 It is the cipher of the matrix for all life and existence.
 It requires a triangular prism to split white light into seven colours, for only the triangle can reduce a phenomenon to its components.
 Therefore the rainbow spectrum is the sevenfold veil of Set.
 The number 7 is that of Venus, who doubles as both morning and evening star, and Saturn is the ‘power behind Venus’.